-SPAN 20B-Spanish for the Spanish Speaking Student (3 units) CSU/UC UC-Unit Limit
+SPAN 20B-Spanish for Heritage Students (4 units) CSU/UC UC-Unit Limit

 Designed for bilingual students who are effective in oral communication, but who need more training in the written forms of the language; intensive review of grammar; composition and translation; linguistic ability in both English and Spanish is used as a basis for increasing vocabulary and increasing writing and reading skills.
 Prerequisite: SPAN 20A or 2.